erspearson/xap-net-address/README.md

 ## Background
 Implementers of xAP software have sometimes struggled to determine reliably the correct IPv4 addresses to use in xAP UDP communication.
-It is a simple enough task for embedded hardware with a single network interface but it becomes a non-trivial when the host device has multiple physical or virtual network interfaces, possibly supporting both IPv4 and IPv6 and with multiple IP addresses.
+It is a simple enough task for embedded hardware with a single network interface but it becomes non-trivial when the host has multiple physical or virtual network interfaces, possibly supporting both IPv4 and IPv6 and with multiple IP addresses.
 Any need to work on more than one platform makes this even harder.

 The correct network interface to use for xAP is generally the one with the route to the LAN's default gateway.
-There is no consistent way to determine this across platforms but silverwind's default-gateway library implements a number of platform-specific methods behind a single API to do this. xap-net-address uses default-gateway to suggest the most likely default addresses for sending and receiving xAP UDP messgaes.
+There is no consistent way to determine this across platforms but silverwind's default-gateway library implements a number of platform-specific methods behind a single API to do this. xap-net-address uses default-gateway to suggest the most likely default addresses for sending and receiving xAP UDP messages.

 This library is an add-on for the xap-framework library for NodeJS.
 It is split out from the main library since, necessairily, default-gateway needs quite a few dependencies to do its work cross-platform.
-A consumer of xap-framework may not require the xAP network addresses to be determined dynamically and so can avoid these dependencies in their work by providing the addresses via other means (e.g., .ini files).
+A consumer of xap-framework may not require the xAP network addresses to be determined dynamically and may prefer to avoid these dependencies in their work by providing the addresses via other means (e.g., .ini files).